danielyxie/bitburner/doc/source/netscriptfunctions.rst

     end of the Hacknet Node's name (e.g The Hacknet Node named 'hacknet-node-4' will have an index of 4).
 If the player cannot afford to purchase a new Hacknet Node then the function will return false.

+getServerCost
+^^^^^^^^^^^^^

+.. js:function:: getServerCost(ram)

+    :param number ram: Amount of RAM of the purchased server.
+Must be a power of 2 (2, 4, 8, 16, etc.)

+    Return the cost of a server with the amount of ram given.
+The function will fail if the amount of ram is not a power of 2.

 purchaseServer
 ^^^^^^^^^^^^^^